Malaysia–Netherlands relations: History

 The Dutch arrived in the Malay Peninsula as early as 1602 on a trading mission to control the lucrative spice trade from the Malay Archipelago.
 The Dutch then established relations with the Sultanate of Johor in the early 17th century, and in 1641 they captured the Portuguese colony of Malacca (on the south-eastern coast of today's Peninsular Malaysia).
 With a long interruption during the Napoleonic Wars, the Dutch Malacca era lasted until 1824.
 A small Dutch-Malaysian Eurasian community, descended from the Dutch settlers in Malacca, persists to these days.
 In the 20th century, the Netherlands established diplomatic relations with Malaysia soon after the Asian state became independent.
 The erudite Dutch Sinologist and author Robert van Gulik (who was raised in the former Dutch East Indies himself) served as the ambassador of the Netherlands in Kuala Lumpur in the early 1960s.
 During his diplomatic service there he became closely acquainted with Malaysia's gibbons (he kept a few in his ambassadorial residence) and became sufficiently interested in this ape species to start the study of its role in ancient Chinese culture, the results of which he later published in his last book (Gibbon in China).

+On 3 December 1996, Malaysian Prime Minister Mahathir Mohamad left to attend the Global Panel Conference at The Hague ahead of a two-day official visit to the Netherlands.
+A Memorandum of Understanding (MOU) was signed between a Malaysian company and a Dutch engineering company for a turnkey project to reclaim about 364ha of land in Mersing, Johor.

+On 25 September 2019, Mahathir Mohamad held a bilateral meeting with Dutch Prime Minister Mark Rutte on the sidelines of the 74th Session of the United Nations General Assembly.